HwWobbe/WipHww/README.md

     * Evernote does
     * review RSS or its new versions (perticularly on Mobile devices)
   * Create a PR that JrHw can pull into XmmxH

+- factor the Governance considerations promised to Gsd into my notes on these topics

 ### quickActs
 - use more Headings and their implicit ToC